This site was created at His request and is dedicated to His Teachings.

 Asana

 One should start doing asanas only after studying and accepting the principles of the previous stage.
-Practicing hatha yoga without switching to cruelty-free diet leads to coarsening of one’s energy and to growth of coarse power, and this, in turn, leads one astray from the true Path.
+Practicing hatha yoga without switching to the killing-free diet leads to coarsening of one’s energy and to accumulation of coarse power, and this in turn leads one astray from the true Path.

 The best time for doing asanas is early morning — approximately 4-5 a.m.

-The first state: self-awareness vanishes.
-You fall into something resembling a deep sleep, but this is not a sleep.
-Self-awareness is regained in about 18-20 minutes.
-You feel thoroughly rested, as if after a long deep sleep.
+The first state: the self-awareness vanishes.
+We fall into something resembling a deep sleep, but this is not a sleep.
+The self-awareness is regained in about 18-20 minutes.
+We feel thoroughly rested, as if after a long deep sleep.
 This is quite a blissful state.
-You do not have to stand up abruptly, just enjoy it.
+One does not have to stand up abruptly, but just enjoy it.

-The second state: self-awareness is retained, but absolute peace comes down on you.
-You may scan the entire body with the inner sight.
-You may enter the inner space of your body from below.
-You may see light and dark regions.
-Gray or black colors represent disorders on one of the energy planes, which correspond to active or still latent stages of diseases.
-Try to gather all dark stuff in heaps with a rake, as it were, and throw it outside the body.
+The second state: the self-awareness is retained, but absolute peace comes to us.
+We may scan the entire body with the inner sight.
+We may enter the inner space of the body from below and see light and dark regions.
+Gray or black colors mean disorders on one of the energy planes, which correspond to the manifest or still latent stages of diseases.
+We have to try to gather all dark stuff in heaps as if with a rake and throw it away from the body.

-When doing shavasana, we may also experience involuntary exits from the material body: we may suddenly feel ourselves in our usual form but in an unnatural position — for example soaring above the floor, standing on the head, and so on.
-There is nothing to worry about: once we feel like getting back into the body — we will find ourselves there right away.
-However, under no circumstances we should encourage ourselves to perform such exits: these are still exits into a coarse spatial dimension — into the so-called astral plane.
-One should learn how to exit immediately into the highest space dimensions; but the methods for doing this are different.
+When doing shavasana, we may also experience involuntary full exits from the material body: we may suddenly become aware of ourselves being in usual form but in an unusual position — for example, soaring above the floor or standing on the head and so on.
+There is nothing to worry about, though: once we feel like getting back into the body — we will find ourselves there right away.
+But under no circumstances one is encouraged to perform such exits: these are exits into a coarse space dimension — into the so-called astral plane.
+One has to learn to exit immediately into the highest spatial dimensions, but the methods for doing this are different.

-Children under age of 12 must not be taught shavasana: having realized that they are out of the body, they do not always want to get back into it.
+Children under the age of 12 must not be taught shavasana: having realized that they are out of the body, they do not always want to return into it.

 Pranayama

-Working with energies within the body and within the energy cocoon that surrounds the body is the task of raja yoga.
-And the first stage of raja yoga is pranayama, which is translated as work with energy.
+Working with energies within the body and within the cocoon, which surrounds it, is the task of raja yoga.
+One of the methods here is pranayama, which is translated as “working with energy”.

-Sometimes this term is incorrectly interpreted as breathing exercises.
+Sometimes this term is incorrectly interpreted as “breathing exercises”.
 This is an atheistic error.
-In reality, it is the energy of consciousness that is moved during pranayamas, but one may perform this — for convenience — keeping time with the breath.
+In reality it is the energy of the consciousness that gets moving during pranayamas, but one may perform this — for convenience — keeping time with the breath.

-The part of the consciousness that works during pranayamas should transform into white flowing light.
-With this light one washes away all bio-energetic contaminations located in the body.
-This results in general improvement of the health and elimination of various diseases.
+The part of the consciousness which is working during pranayamas has to transform into white flowing light.
+With this light, we wash away all areas of bio-energetic contamination located within our bodies.
+It results in general improvement of the health and elimination of various diseases.
 Also the consciousness itself turns into a mobile and active power.

 Below, a few general purifying exercises of the pranayama type are described.

 Stand up.
-Bend slightly to your right so that your right hand is hanging freely without touching the body.
-Try to feel your hand thoroughly from the shoulder joint to the wrist.
-Imagine that a pump chamber, to which “air”-light is being fed through the hand like through a hose, expands and contracts in the chest with every inhaling and exhaling.
+Bend slightly to your right so that your right arm is hanging freely without touching the body.
+Try to feel your arm thoroughly from the shoulder joint to the wrist.
+Imagine that a pump chamber, to which “air”-light is being fed through the arm like through a hose, expands and contracts in the chest with every inhaling and exhaling.
 Special attention should be paid to the exhaling.
 Try to achieve the clarity of feelings.
-The “hose” should be as thick as the hand and nothing should prevent “air”-light from moving freely inside it.
+The “hose” should be as thick as the arm and nothing should prevent “air”-light from moving freely inside it.

-Perform the same exercise with the left hand, and then with each leg.
+Perform the same exercise with the left arm, and then with each leg.
 The “hose” to each leg should come down from the chest through the corresponding side of the body.

 When the barrel with the light gets empty — fill it up again and overturn the content of the other barrel into an image of fire so that all dirt that has streamed out burns.
 Turn the body around over the barrels and repeat the exercise.